Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Results and Discussion

 The second case Fig.~\ref{imgTestingResults}~(b) (image \verb|ID:315|), clearly show a mass that was under-segmented.
 The Dice score, IoU and Recall in this case were, $0.6202$, $0.4495$ and, $0.4495$, respectively.
 Besides the mass being visible, the segmentation went reasonably well by partially flagging (see predicted mask in Fig.~\ref{imgTestingResults}~(j)) the suspicious region.

-Fig.~\ref{imgTestingResults}~(c) (image \verb|ID:446|) shows a mammogram with two three suspicious spots, according to the ground-truth mask (Fig.~\ref{imgTestingResults}~(g)).
+Fig.~\ref{imgTestingResults}~(c) (image \verb|ID:446|) shows a mammogram with two three suspicious spots, according to the ground truth mask (Fig.~\ref{imgTestingResults}~(g)).
 For this case, the model did not perform a good segmentation by missing two out of three lesions.
 The Dice score, IoU and Recall reached were $0.4627$, $0.3009$ and, $0.3333$, respectively.

 In challenging cases such as in Fig.~\ref{imgTestingResults}~(d) (image \verb|ID:477|) where the image shows a dense breast, the model under-segmented achieving a Dice score of $0.0479$, IoU and Recall of $0.0245$.
 Dense breasts are reported in the literature as the most difficult cases since health tissue can mask lesions.
 Even though, the model was capable of partially predict the suspicious region which might help the radiologist to perform further investigation.